Clevis-254/game/README.md

 git push
 ```
 ## License
-This project is part of the cardiff course work assignments and is licensed under the university
+This project is part of the Cardiff University course work and is licensed under the university.

 ## Project status

-current version 1.0.0
+Current Version 1.0

-Last updated 09th.
-January 2025
+Last Updated 9th of January 2025

 ## Contact

 For any queries , please contact the group memebers involved in the making of the project

 ### wiki
-below is our git [wiki](https://git.cardiff.ac.uk/c22065407/group-8-cflt/-/wikis/home) for any enquires about the project
+Below is our git [wiki](https://git.cardiff.ac.uk/c22065407/group-8-cflt/-/wikis/home) for any enquires about the project.